 Saving the planet doesn’t end with Earth Day.
 If you’d like to pick up some ambitious habits this holiday, here are a few ideas to consider.

 Shipping products across the world creates a lot of pollution.
 To help reduce the pollution that comes from exported goods, you may want to try shopping from local sellers in the future.

 When you shop locally, you will also help small businesses grow and thrive.
 It’s a win-win situation for everyone involved!

 Do you know where your local recycling facility is?
 If not, it may be time to find one.
 These facilities can be a little more difficult to find in rural areas, but if you have a place to store your recyclables, you can save them up for monthly or semi-annual trips, if necessary.

 Some recycling facilities will even give you cash in exchange for your recyclables.
-So not only can you help the environment, but you’ll have a little extra change to line your pockets as well!
+So not only can you help the environment, but you’ll have a little extra cash to line your pockets as well!

 Use Eco-Friendly Transportation Options

 Gasoline-fueled cars are integral to modern American culture, but that’s begun to change over the years.
 As electric cars become more popular, it’s becoming much easier to travel in an eco-friendly manner.